 Same as above.
 In addition, the Federal Energy Regulator Commission (FERC) authorizes interstate natural gas pipelines.
 The FERC authorization, as well as any ACOE 404 dredge and fill permit or EPA NPDES permit, requires a Clean Water Act 401certification from DEQ.

 Same as above.
 In addition, mining projects may need points of compliance determination from DEQ staff.
 IDAPA 58.01.13 lays out the procedures and requirements for ore processing by cyanidation facilities.

 Electrical Transmission Line Projects

 No overall waste management and remediation permits are required for transmission lines or their installation.
+Idaho has adopted statutes and rules governing management of certain aspects of hazardous and solid waste and underground storage tanks.
+DEQ is the state agency delegated responsibility by the US Environmental Protection Agency (EPA) to implement the federal Resource Conservation Recovery Act in Idaho.
 Solid wastes or hazardous wastes generated by construction or operation activities are subject to handling, storage and disposal requirements.
-(IDAPA 58.01.05 and 58.01.05).
+(IDAPA 58.01.05and 58.01.06).

 Natural Gas Pipeline Projects

 The Idaho State Historical Society (ISHS) is involved on a review and consultation basis when proposed projects seek access to Federal land or require some level of Federal permitting..
 This review function is performed by a unit of the ISHS known as the State Historic Preservation Office (SHPO).